Yong-inho/Microarchitecture/README.md

 # Objective
 *20-08-18*
-Find a new attack vector exploiting microarchitectural side channel
+Finding a new attack vector exploiting microarchitectural side channel
 or
-Find a new techinque that mitigates currently proposed microarchitectural side channel attacks
+Finding a new techinque that mitigates currently proposed microarchitectural side channel attacks

 # Plans
 *20-08-18*